meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 **Agent Runtime** (part of Gemini Enterprise Agent Platform) provides a managed, serverless execution environment purpose-built for AI agents.
 While Agent Runtime can deploy from source, enterprise platforms often require the **Bring Your Own Container (BYOC)** pattern to maintain full control over base images, security vulnerability scanning, system packages, and language runtime versions.

-In this challenge, you will package the agent into a container image and deploy it to Agent Runtime using `container_spec`.
+In this challenge, you will package the agent into a container image and deploy it to Agent Runtime.

 ### Description